sendbird/sendbird-platform-sdk-csharp/docs/UserChannelMetadataApi.md

 ## ViewChannelMetacounterByKey

-> Dictionary&lt;string, SendBirdAdditionalProperties&gt; ViewChannelMetacounterByKey (string channelType, string channelUrl, string key, string apiToken = null)
+> Dictionary&lt;string, SendBirdAdditionalProperties&gt; ViewChannelMetacounterByKey (string apiToken, string channelType, string channelUrl, string key)

 View a channel metacounter - When retrieving a specific item of a channel metacounter by its key